OfficialBeatzcoin/tronsr-template/TEAM.md

 - [x] Oversees partnerships and aquisitions.
 - [x] Senior advisor to the CEO

-## Chief Marketing Officer - Mike Patraw
+## Chief Communications Officer - Misha Lederman

-Plans, develops, implements and monitors the marketing strategy.
+Plans, develops, implements and monitors the marketing and communications strategy.
 Responsible for conducting and deligating market research, pricing, and advertizing.
 Responsible for all matters of public relations.
 - [x] Write Press Releases
 - [x] Manages Company Instagram
 - [x] Oversees All Social Media Accounts